-In about 1937, English author Rodney Alexander Gallop (1901-1948) visited Ajijic, where he met two fellow Englishmen, Nigel Stansbury Millet and Peter Lilley, the dynamic duo who wrote under the pen name Dane Chandos.
+In about 1937, English author Rodney Alexander Gallop (1901-1948) visited Ajijic, where he met two fellow Englishmen, Nigel Stansbury Millett and (presumably) Peter Lilley, the dynamic duo who wrote under the pen name Dane Chandos.
 Shortly before his death, Gallop reviewed Dane Chandos’ Village in the Sun for The Spectator.
 In the review, he recalled visiting the village of Ajijic, and meeting the book’s authors, eleven years earlier.

 Gallop was born in Folkestone, England, in 1901, and died on 25 September 1947.
 He was an accomplished ethnomusicologist and linguist, fluent in several languages, including Spanish and German.
 In 1922-23, while studying at King’s College, Cambridge, he attended classes given in Spain by German basque expert Hermann Urtel, the beginning of a lifelong interest in Basque culture.
 After university, Gallop entered the U.K. diplomatic service, which led to successive postings in Belgrade, Athens, Lisbon, Mexico and Copenhagen.